-Google has announced that YouTube now reaches more than one billion unique visitors around the world, in month.
+Google has announced that YouTube now reaches more than one billion unique visitors around the world, in a month.
 Assuming Wolfram Alpha’s estimate of 6.79 billion people on Earth, that means roughly 14.7% of the world watches something on YouTube every month.

 That’s frigging awesome, right?
 This is what it means:

-Back in 2006, Google was heavily criticized for having bought YouTube for whopping $1.65 billion.
+Back in 2006, Google was heavily criticized for having bought YouTube for a whopping $1.65 billion.
 Today, we don’t find that number big enough for YouTube.

 Google also revealed on Wednesday that all of Ad Age’s Top 100 brands are running campaigns on YouTube.
 In fact, this week, it is kicking off a new channel and talent search competition with Simon Cowell.